veillette/physics-book/contents/ch25TheLawOfRefraction.md

 varies considerably from its value $$c $$ in a vacuum, it is still a large speed.

-<table id="Table1" summary="The table gives the values for index of refraction for various media.
+<table id="Table1" aria-describedby="The table gives the values for index of refraction for various media.
 Media are listed in column one, and corresponding indices of refraction n are listed in column two.
 Media are organized in three groups, beginning at the top of the table: first gases, next liquids, and finally solids."><caption><span class="title">Index of Refraction in Various Media</span></caption><thead>
 <tr>
                                 <th>Medium</th>
                                 <th><em>n</em></th>